Jones, Brink lead No. 2 Stanford women past No. 8 UCLA - WHIZ News

 Stanford led 51-49 going into the fourth quarter when Brink took over.
 The junior scored six points, grabbed eight rebounds and blocked six shots in the quarter as the Cardinal jumped out to a 66-49 advantage.

+Agnes Emma-Nnopu was another factor with all of her season-high nine points coming in the final 10 minutes.

+“I think we’re just scratching the surface of how good we can be.
+We’re just figuring out how to play people and who to play together,” VanderVeer said.

-UCLA missed 12 shots and committed four turnovers before Conti hit a 3-pointer with 1:53 remaining for the Bruins first points.
+UCLA (14-3, 3-2) missed 12 shots and committed four turnovers before Gina Conti hit a 3-pointer with 1:53 remaining for the Bruins first points.

+Charisma Osborne and Conti scored 13 points apiece and Emily Bessoir had 10 for UCLA.

+The loss was frustrating for Bruins coach Cori Close, who saw her team play one of the nation’s best tough for three quarters before falling apart in the fourth.

 BLOCK PARTY

-Brink, who came into the game second in the nation in blocked shots, finished with seven blocks.
-It was the junior’s fifth game this season with at least five blocked shots.
+Brink, who came into the game second in the nation in blocked shots, finished with a career-high seven blocks.
+It was her fifth game this season with at least five blocked shots.

 THE TAKEAWAY